hm-lang/core/proposals/README.md

 line as an open parenthesis.

 ```
-SomeLineContinuationExampleVariable :=
+NotAnArray := (
-        OptionalExpressionExplicitlyAtPlusTwoIndent
-    +   5 - someFunction(
-                AnotherOptionalExpression
-            +   NextVariable
+        (20 + 45)
+    *   Continuing + The + Line + AtPlus2Indent - (
+                Nested * Parentheses / Are + Ok
-            -   CanKeepGoing
+                - Too
-            /   Indefinitely
         )
+)

 AnotherLineContinuationVariable := CanOptionallyStartUpHere
     +   OkToNotHaveAPreviousLineStartingAtPlusTwoIndent * (
                 KeepGoingIfYouLike
             -   HoweverLong
-        )
+        ) + (70 - 30) * 3
 ```

-Note that line continuations must be at least +2 indent, but can be more if desired:
+Note that line continuations must be at least +2 indent, but can be more if desired.
+Unless there are parentheses involved, all indents for subsequent line continuations should be the same.

 ```
 ExamplePlusThreeIndent